Roasted peach massaman with seasonal vegetables, peanuts & coriander

 2 tablespoons palm sugar (or soft dark brown sugar)

-50ml soy sauce (seaweed sauce if avoiding gluten)
+50ml soy sauce (use seaweed sauce if avoiding gluten)

 30ml tamarind